TCF Canada exam structure explained, with speaking practice that works

 B1, Intermediate

-Describe experiences, handle common travel or work situations, maintain conversations
+Describe experiences, handle common travel or work situations, and maintain simple conversations in French.

 B2, Upper-intermediate

-Interact fluently, argue opinions, use French spontaneously in more complex contexts
+Interact fluently, argue opinions, and use French spontaneously in more complex contexts.
+This is often the minimum level requested for Canadian immigration (CLB 7).

 C1, Advanced

-Flexible, fluent use of French for academic and professional purposes
+Flexible, fluent use of French for academic and professional purposes, including complex discussions and detailed explanations.

 C2, Mastery